The Vaccarino Lab

 Brain Somatic Mosaicism Network

-This multi-site project is working to identify the extent and type of somatic mutations in brain cell lineages and psychiatric disorders such as autism, Tourette syndrome, bipolar disorder, and schizophrenia.
+This multi-site project worked to identify the extent and type of somatic mutations in brain cell lineages and psychiatric disorders such as autism, Tourette syndrome, bipolar disorder, and schizophrenia.

 Projects